BEASTover9000/USNFvayuLOS/README.md

 ## ROM integration

 Ideally, this workaround should be incorporated in custom ROMs instead of injecting code with a Magisk module.
 See the [ProtonAOSP website](https://protonaosp.org/developers/details/safetynet) for more information.

-## Support

-If you found this module helpful, please consider supporting development with a **[recurring donation](https://patreon.com/kdrag0n)** on Patreon for benefits such as exclusive behind-the-scenes development news, early access to updates, and priority support.
-Alternatively, you can also [buy kdrag0n a koffee](https://paypal.me/kdrag0ndonate).
-All support is appreciated.